Pfeffelbach: Economic structure

 Pfeffelbach was originally a big farming village, though by and by, workers came to seek their livelihoods in other occupations, too, at first mainly as stone quarry workers, and then in the early 20th century also as so-called Saargänger ("Saar-goers") at the collieries in the nearby Saarland.
 The farming village first turned into a workers’ village.
 For centuries, the mills were traditional businesses.
 The Altmühle ("Old Mill") was in early feudal times held by the church and was said to be the church estate mill, meaning that all the parish's farmers had to have their grain ground here.
 A Mühlenweistum (a Weistum – cognate with English wisdom – was a legal pronouncement issued by men learned in law in the Middle Ages and early modern times; a Mühlenweistum is one that deals with mills) for this mill was first put together in 1585 and survives today in a 1762 copy.
 At the time of the French Revolution, the mill passed into state ownership and was then sold to a family named Jung, and has belonged to their descendants ever since, although the mill itself long ago ceased to function as such.
 The Eselsmühle ("Ass's Mill"), also called the Schwarzenborner Mühle, was a so-called Pletschmühle (one with an overshot waterwheel that could only run when the water flow was strong enough) that only ground grain for its successive owners’ needs, and only served others if the estate mill was overloaded.
 This mill, too, was mentioned even before the Thirty Years' War, and by 1632, it was owned by Heinrich Süß.
 A third mill downstream from the village in turn bore the names Neumühle ("New Mill"), Brunnenmühle, Bremmenmühle, and last, Faußmühle, according to its owners during the 19th century, and it, too, existed before the Thirty Years' War.
 Once also standing within Pfeffelbach's limits was a walking mill, although its exact site is now unknown.
 About the middle of the 19th century, the first hard-stone quarries were opened within Pfeffelbach's limits.
 The first major quarry was opened in 1870, while others followed in 1887 and 1904.
 Workers and, as a secondary occupation, also smallhold farmers could seek employment in the village itself.
 The operations were heavily bound to economic cycles.
 The quarries originally produced only paving stones, but later also crushed stone and ballast for road and railway building.
 Two quarries are still in business even now, but now employ few workers.
 Besides the quarries, there are small businesses, shops and inns in the village.
 All in all, Pfeffelbach is nowadays a residential community for people in the most varied of occupations, many of whom must commute elsewhere to their jobs.

-Established businesses

-Among the businesses and professionals in Pfeffelbach are a heating installer, a locksmith, a kitchen studio, a plasterer's shop, a cabinetmaker's shop, a physician, several massage parlours, footcare and cosmetics studios, a plant nursery, a bakery and a butcher's shop.